About (not only) Black+White

-My primary aims with the magazine were to encourage a higher level of thought about these things, to kill off the Australian Cultural Cringe, to give photographers a high quality venue for their photographs and to place the work of our artists in all media in the same spotlight as their non-Australian counterparts.
+My list of primary aims for the magazine included encouraging a higher level of thought about these things, killing off the Australian Cultural Cringe, giving photographers a high quality venue for their photographs and placing the work of Australian artists in all media in the same spotlight as their non-Australian counterparts.

 It was a pre-digital publication, high quality, costly to produce and beyond my own means to do so.
-After I got to Sydney I searched for a publisher to take it on, found one who did so only very reluctantly, made a deal and got to work.
-The magazine came to be known as not only Black+White.
-It was more often referred to as Black+White in short.
+After I got to Sydney I searched for a mainstream publisher to take it on, eventually found a tiny independent who did so only very reluctantly, made a deal of sorts and got to work.
+The magazine came to be known as (not only) Black+White.
+It was more often publicly referred to as Black+White.

-I was employed as a magazine photographer at the time, specializing in quirky but emotive portraits and reportage.
-There were no freelance writers available who knew how to suit the aims of the magazine so I swapped camera for computer and became its first staff writer, then its European Contributing Editor.
-My first article was an interview with the great German-Australian fashion and portrait photographer Helmut Newton, illustrated with a collection of his work.
+I had been freelancing as a magazine photographer and sometimes writer at the time, specializing in quirky but emotive portraits and reportage for mainstream magazines and newspapers.
+There were no other writers available who knew how to suit the aims of the magazine so I swapped camera for computer and became its first “staff” writer though always on a freelance behind-the-scenes basis, then its London-based European Contributing Editor on a similar basis.
+My first article, published in another magazine by the same publisher as a tester, was an interview with the great German-Australian fashion and portrait photographer Helmut Newton, illustrated with a collection of his work.

-It did not take long for the magazine to become one of the most popular in Australia.
-Every two months, big stacks of the latest issue would hit the newsstands and be sold out within days, despite the magazine’s high cover price.
+It did not take long for (not only) Black+White to become one of the most popular magazines ever in Australia.
+Every two months, huge stacks of the latest issue would hit the newsstands and be sold out within days, despite the magazine’s high cover price, the highest of any Australian magazine at the time.
 People of all stations in life bought every issue for years to come, not just members of the creative community.